neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. note::

   This example expects the account factory and account repository to be available in ``$this->accountFactory`` and ``$this->accountRepository`` respectively.
-If you
-	use this snippet in an action controller, these can be injected very easily by dependency injection.
+If you use this snippet in a command controller, these can be injected very easily by dependency injection.

 .. _Advanced authentication configuration: